Petru Umbrărescu: Career

-In 2021 he joined the AKKA ASP Team to compete in the GT World Challenge Europe Sprint Cup with Jules Gounon.
+In 2021, Umbrărescu joined the AKKA ASP Team to compete in the GT World Challenge Europe Sprint Cup with Jules Gounon.
 After scoring two podiums, the pair finished the season in seventh.
 He also joined Thomas Drouet, Simon Gachet and Konstantin Tereshchenko as the fourth driver at the 24 Hours of Spa.

-In 2022 he remained in the GT World Challenge Europe Sprint Cup with the same team.
+In 2022, Umbrărescu remained in the GT World Challenge Europe Sprint Cup with the same team.
 His teammate was Igor Waliłko.
 The pair finished the season as tenth in the Silver Cup.

-In 2023 he joined the Haupt Racing Team to compete in the ADAC GT Masters.
+In 2023, Umbrărescu joined the Haupt Racing Team to compete in the ADAC GT Masters.
 Together with his teammate Arjun Maini he took a second place in the opening round at the Hockenheimring.
-Ahead of the second round it was announced that Maximilian Götz would be his teammate for the rest of season.
+Ahead of the second round, it was announced that Maximilian Götz would be his teammate for the rest of season.
 He got three more podiums by the end of the season – two third places at the first race of the fourth and fifth round at the Sachsenring (which he partnered up with Philip Ellis) and the Red Bull Ring – including matching his best finish with a second place in the final race of the final round at the Hockenheimring.
-Umbrărescu finished the drivers championship in 6th position with one pole position, one fastest lap, four podiums and 142 points.
+Umbrărescu finished the drivers championship in sixth position with one pole position, one fastest lap, four podiums and 142 points.

-His only event of the 2024 season was the 2024 GT World Challenge Europe Sprint Cup, where he entered in two events in the gold cup with James Jakes driving for Comtoyou Racing.
+Umbrărescu's only event of the 2024 season was the 2024 GT World Challenge Europe Sprint Cup, where he entered in two events in the Gold Cup with James Jakes driving for Comtoyou Racing.
 He only competed in the two races of the third round of the series at the Hockenheimring, where he got his only point.
 Umbrărescu entered the fifth and final round of the season at the Circuit de Barcelona-Catalunya, but withdrew for health reasons, leaving Jakes to drive the pair of races alone.